anuket-project/anuket-specifications/doc/ref_model/chapters/appendix-a.md

 * Determining performance bottle necks at VNF level
 * Doing anomaly detection and network forensics

-<b>Note: It is responsibility of NFVI Platform to expose capability to create virtual interface having mirrored traffic from monitored VNF.
-This port can be attached to Monitoring VNF so that all traffic from Monitored VNF would be available for troubleshooting/debugging purpose.</b>
+**Note:** It is responsibility of NFVI Platform to expose capability to create virtual interface having mirrored traffic from monitored VNF.
+This port can be attached to Monitoring VNF so that all traffic from Monitored VNF would be available for troubleshooting/debugging purpose.